NFC Antenna: What it is and How it Works

 NFC antennas have excellent designs that allow them to resonate at the desired 13.56 MHz frequency.
 Their design also ensures that the operation is effective.

-An NFC antenna with a poor design usually has wrong tuning and doesn’t resonate at an ideal frequency.
+An NFC antenna with a poor design usually has the wrong tuning and doesn’t resonate at an ideal frequency.
 So, not all NFC tags would have the same scan distance performance.

 Also, it’s important to note that the thickness of an NFC antenna does not affect its performance.
 For this reason, you’ll find that NFC antennas are thin.